 Renaissance woman Hélène Grimaud is not just a deeply passionate and committed musical artist whose pianistic accomplishments play a central role in her life.
 She is a woman with multiple talents that extend far beyond the instrument she plays with such poetic expression and peerless technical control.
 The French artist has established herself as a committed wildlife conservationist, a compassionate human rights activist and as a writer.

-After appearances at the Schleswig-Holstein Music Festival and the Ruhr Piano Festival in July, Grimaud will begin the 2017-18 season in Sweden, as the Gothenburg Symphony’s Artist in Residence, with a chamber recital and performances of the Ravel Piano Concerto, a work she will also play in Zurich and Vienna in January.
-Other highlights include concerts featuring Beethoven’s Fourth Piano Concerto in, among other cities, Munich with Valery Gergiev and the Munich Philharmonic, on tour in Sweden, Norway, Denmark and Iceland with the Gothenburg Symphony, and in Philadelphia with Nézet-Séguin and the Philadelphia Orchestra, and performances this autumn in Lucerne, Ludwigshafen and Paris of a multimedia concert project, Woodlands and beyond…, which combines piano works by Romantic and Impressionist composers with images from Woodlands, the latest publication by her partner, fine art photographer Mat Hennek.
-This was premiered at the Hamburg Elbphilharmonie in April 2017.
+Highlights of last season include Grimaud’s residency with the Gothenburg Symphony; this began with a chamber recital and performances of the Ravel Piano Concerto, which she also played in Zurich and Vienna in January.
+She performed Beethoven’s Piano Concerto No.4 in Leipzig with Lionel Bringuier and the Gewandhausorchester, in Munich with Valery Gergiev and the Munich Philharmonic and on tour in Sweden, Norway, Denmark and Iceland with the Gothenburg Symphony.
+In addition, she gave performances in Lucerne, Ludwigshafen and Paris of multimedia concert project Woodlands and beyond…, premiered at the Hamburg Elbphilharmonie in April 2017.
+The project combines piano works by Romantic and Impressionist composers with images from Woodlands, the latest publication by her partner, fine art photographer Mat Hennek.

 Hélène Grimaud is undoubtedly a multi-faceted artist.
-Her deep dedication to her musical career, both in performances and recordings, is reflected and reciprocally amplified by the scope and depth of her environmental and literary pursuits.
+Her deep dedication to her musical career, both in performances and recordings, is reflected and reciprocally amplified by the scope and depth of her environmental, literary and artistic interests.

 Photos © Mat Hennek / DG